Is the boating in Arizona any good? Yes!

 Black Canyon

-The water from Willow Beach to Hoover Dam (Black Canyon) will be managed as a primitive zone.
-People can experience a variety of motor-less recreational opportunities in a natural setting.
-Personal watercrafts (PWCs) and vessels with motors are prohibited on Sunday and Monday year round.
+The water from Willow Beach to Hoover Dam (Black Canyon) is managed as a primitive zone.
+People can experience a variety of motorless recreational opportunities in a natural setting.
+Personal watercraft (PWCs) and vessels with motors are prohibited on Sunday and Monday year-round.

 Apache Lake